BakedVeg/portfolio/_posts/2023-07-25-Hammerfish-Animation.md

   </div>
   <div>
     <h2>"Hammers"</h2>
-    <p>I find it easier to start with curves when there's a specific silhouette I'm looking for.
+    <p>I find it easiest to start with curves when there's a specific silhouette I'm looking for.
 This is extruded and then subdivided.
 The top and bottom faces are grouped and transformed to give a rounder appearance after its been converted to a VDB, back to polygons, and smoothed.
 The result is mirrored to give that hammerhead-like shape.
 Little details are added to it afterward. </p>
   </div>
 </div>